Asheville High Cougar Classic

 -

-Prioritize clarity over speed.
-Spreading is lame, but I can understand it and won't vote you down solely because you chose to spread.
-If you spread, you better be good at it: your articulation better not go down the drain, you better stay organized, etc. Email me your case or give me a printed copy before the round if you plan on spreading.
+Prioritize clarity.
+Spreading is lame, but I can flow it and won't vote you down solely because you chose to spread.
+If you spread, please be good at it: your articulation better not go down the drain, you better stay organized, etc. Bad spreading will tank your speaker points.
+Email me your case or give me a printed copy before the round if you plan on spreading.

 Framework: